 Unlike other technologies, FTTP actually delivers these speeds consistently.
 Your distance from the exchange doesn’t matter.

-Why FTTP is the Best
+Why FTTP is the best

-Reliability: No copper to corrode, fewer faults.
+No copper to corrode, no joints to flood, fewer line faults.

 FTTP Upgrades